gilb/smart_card_FF_plugin/README.txt

 Works only on Windows XP for the moment
 Required :
-	*Winscard(Included by default in the distribution)
+	*Winscard(Included by default in the OS)
-	*Firefox 3.5.8 or Firefox 3.6.3(not tested on others versions)
+	*Firefox 3.5.8 or Firefox 3.6.3(not tested on other versions)